bahmutov/copi/README.md

 If the package to be installed is not found locally, `copi` starts the regular `npm install` command; there is nothing we can do offline if we don't have the data.

+Some packages run `prepublish` step which might fail in the already installed folder, when `copi` tries to pack them for install.
+These packages cannot be packed correctly and cannot be installed, sorry.

 ## What?!

 After surveying developers, I found that most have a single folder with bunch of projects,